trevormarvin/sectioninsert/readme.md

 Within a library or framework file, there is a preprocessor directive of a named "#SECTION".
 Its arguments are the name of the section, and then optional arguments that are passed to the macros that will be inserted at that point.

-Before the #SECTION directive must be defined pieces to insert into that section.
+Before the "#SECTION" directive, there must be defined pieces to insert into that section.
+(If not, the 'section' is left empty.)
 This is the "#INSERT" directive.
-The #INSERT directive is given arguments of a macro to insert, the name of the SECTION to insert it to, and optionally an integer number to affect the priority ordering of this INSERT related to other INSERTs destined for the same SECTION.
+The INSERT directive is given arguments of a macro to insert, the name of the SECTION to insert it to, and optionally an integer number to affect the priority ordering of this INSERT related to other INSERTs destined for the same SECTION.
 Lower numbers have a higher priority (thus are inserted first), and there is no defined method for determining priority on sections given the same priority value.

 All INSERT directives must come before the related SECTION directive.
 It will be an error to declare an INSERT directive after its related SECTION directive.
 After transversing the entire project, it is highly suggested that it be an error to have INSERT directives that have not been inserted into a SECTION.